-Included in the report are our guidelines for responsible investments, which have been updated and approved by the board.
+The report includes our guidelines for responsible investments.
 We also provide some more detail on how we go about implementing these guidelines, and on some of the institutions and sources we utilise.

-Last, but not least, we provide an exposé of actual dilemmas: These companies have caused us a bit of headache, and still do.
+Last but not least, we provide an exposé of actual dilemmas: These companies have caused us a bit of a headache, and still do.
 That way you gain an impression of the trade-offs and assessments we have to make in practice.
 We can make mistakes, but we can not avoid making decisions.
-In this report you will catch a glimpse of how these decisions have come about.
+In this report you will catch a glimpse of how some of these decisions have come about.